manogna7/daofab-transaction-app/README.md

 # daofab-transaction-app
 # Parent Transactions API and Frontend

-This GitHub repository contains a Spring Boot application that implements a REST API for fetching parent transactions from a JSON file, along with an Angular frontend application for displaying and interacting with the parent transaction data.
+This GitHub repository contains a Spring Boot application that implements a REST API for fetching parent transactions from a JSON file and an Angular frontend application for displaying and interacting with the parent transaction data.

 ## Implemented Features